mikejaus/chatBot/README.md

 # chatBot
-chatBot Assignment - Introduction to Programming
+> Introduction to Programming - chatBot Assignment This project was one of the first programs i ever created, our goal was to create a very basic input / output system in java